TorayLife/mappet-TL-API/TL-Settings/readme.md

 * ENUM
 * POS
 * ARRAY
-  * additionalData: settingType - type of array elements. e.g. `SettingType.POS`
+  * additionalData: arrayType - type of array elements. e.g. `SettingType.POS`
 * PARAGRAPH

+### Avaible settings:
+Global:

+* Settings path - path to folder when you want to store your settings.
+`settings/1` equals to `saves/<world_folder>/settings/1`

+TL-SettingsEditor:
+* Margin - The gap between settings.
+* Debug - Used to make sure that all settings have the correct types and that everything is correct.